 - (33)Safeguards should be provided to protect end-users against unsolicited direct marketing communications for direct marketing purposes, which intrude into the private life privacy of end-users.
 The degree of privacy intrusion and nuisance is considered relatively similar independently of the wide range of technologies and channels used to conduct these electronic communications, whether using automated calling and communication systems, instant messaging applications, emails, SMS, MMS, Bluetooth, etc. It is therefore justified to require that consent of the end-users who are natural persons is obtained before commercial electronic communications for direct marketing communications purposes are sent or presented to end users them in order to effectively protect individuals them against the intrusion into their private life as well as the legitimate interest of legal persons.
 Legal certainty and the need to ensure that the rules protecting against unsolicited electronic direct marketing communications remain future-proof justify the need to define in principle a single set of rules that do not vary according to the technology used to convey these unsolicited direct marketing communications, while at the same time guaranteeing an equivalent level of protection for all citizens throughout the Union.
 However, it is reasonable to allow the use of e-mail contact details for electronic message within the context of an existing customer relationship for the offering of similar products or services.
-Such possibility should only apply to the same company that has obtained the electronic contact details for electronic message in accordance with Regulation (EU) 2016/679. - (3633a)Voice-to-voice direct marketing calls that do not involve the use of automated calling and communication systems, given that they are more costly for the sender and impose no financial costs on end-users.
-Member States should therefore be able to establish and or maintain national systems only allowing such calls to end-users who are natural persons and who have not objected.
+Such possibility should only apply to the same company that has obtained the electronic contact details for electronic message in accordance with Regulation (EU) 2016/679. - (3633a) Voice-to-voice direct marketing calls that do not involve the use of automated calling and communication systems, given that they are more costly for the sender and impose no financial costs on end-users.
+Member States should therefore be able to establish and or maintain national systems only allowing such calls which allow all or certain types of voice-to-voice calls to end-users who are natural persons and who have not objected including in the context of an existing customer relationship.